Aejkatappaja/phone-corp/README.md

 };
 ```

-- Also create a `jest.config.js` and put this inside :
+- Also create a `jest.config.ts` and put this inside :

 ```typescript
 /** @type {import('ts-jest').JestConfigWithTsJest} */